HIV and AIDS Glossary

 Mucous membrane contact refers to the physical contact of human mucous membranes.
 Mucous membrane contact is formed during unprotected oral, vaginal or anal sex.
 HIV can be transmitted in the above-mentioned mucous membrane contacts, but not through kissing.

-Polymerase Chain Reaction, a form of blood test that detects e.g. the genomes of the HI virus in blood plasma.
+Polymerase Chain Reaction, a form of laboratory test that detects e.g. the genomes of the HI virus in blood plasma.
 The test is used before beginning medical treatment, in monitoring the medical treatment as well as for detecting possible medication-resistant virus strains.
 The method is very important for monitoring the efficiency of HIV medication.
 PCR tests are not used for diagnosing HIV infections.

 Preventive medical treatment

 A person exposed to HIV can be treated with a specific preventive medication, known also as post-exposure prophylaxis or PEP.
-PEP is considered when a person has been in sexual contact with an HIV positive person and the condom has broken.
-The person exposed to HIV should start with the treatment within 48 hours after exposure.
+PEP is considered when a person has been in sexual contact with an HIV positive person without a condom and the condom has broken.
+The person exposed to HIV should start the treatment within 48-72 hours after exposure.
 The need for preventive medical treatment is evaluated by an infectious disease doctor.

 Primary HIV infection, or acute HIV infection

-Around 30–50% of HIV-infected people are affected by a primary HIV infection in 2–6 weeks from catching the virus.
+Around 30–50% of HIV-infected people are affected by a primary HIV infection within 2–6 weeks from contracting the virus.
 The symptoms are much like a common cold: fever, a sore throat, swollen lymph nodes and so forth.
 Some people get a rash on their upper body.
 An HIV infection cannot be diagnosed based on the symptoms.
 Only an HIV test can provide reliable results on whether one is infected or not.

 The HIV rapid tests deliver results in 1–20 minutes depending on the product used.
 It tests for HIV antibodies (HIVab) or antigens and antibodies (HIV AgAb).
 The rapid test uses blood for detecting antibodies or antigens.
 At the moment, all quick tests available on the market are not reliable.
 It is therefore advised to get oneself tested at a health care office.
 A negative result from a rapid test is reliable, when it has been three months since the possible contagion.